-It is practically impossible to list all the atrocities that have been committed by this extremely violent group.
+It is practically impossible to list all the atrocities that this extremely violent group has committed.

 Rogue policemen are believed to have played a role in the deaths of 193 people, whose bodies were found in hidden graves in San Fernando in 2011, and 49 in Cadereyta in the state of Nuevo Leon in 2012.